danielwd27/Envelope/README.md

 ### Credits & Attribution

     Sprites: The pixel art used in this project were not created by me.
+I do not have exact credits for any but the cat which can be found here: https://pixabay.com/gifs/cat-pixelart-walk-cycle-walking-8915/

     Bitmap Conversion: All graphics (Heart, Flower, Light, Clock) were converted from PNG to C arrays using the image2cpp tool by javl.